-At the Law Offices of Evan M. Rosen, our Florida foreclosure defense lawyers represent clients facing foreclosure.
+At the Law Offices of Evan M. Rosen, our Hollywood and Fort Lauderdale lawyers help clients defend against foreclosure.
 When a client wants, we help seek alternatives to avoid deficiency judgments and have had much success in our approach.
 If you have already had your home foreclosed on, we also have experience fighting deficiency judgments.

 No matter what stage of the foreclosure process you are in or whether you already have a judgment against you, our aim is to put your needs first and help you to resolve your case with the bank once and for all.
 Our firm philosophy is, above all, is to treat you like we woudl want to be treated and to treat your case as if it was our own.

 You are welcome to read more about deficiency judgments below or you can contact us now for a consultation by calling 855-55-ROSEN or by filling out our online form.

 States are divided into “recourse” states and “non-recourse” states.
 Florida is a recourse state, which means that a mortgage lender has the option to take legal action if the money obtained in a foreclosure is not enough to pay all money owed.
 For example, let's say a bank obtains a foreclosure judgment which indicates they are owed $100,000.
 But, at the time of the foreclosure sale, the property is only worth $80,000.
 The holder of that judgment can sue you for $20,000, plus the costs of foreclosing.